nanjiangshu/proq3/README.md

 ## Installation

+Firstly, rename the file ./paths_example.sh to ./paths.sh

-Steps you need to do to install ProQ3 (order does not matter):
+Then follow these steps to install ProQ3 (the order does not matter):

 1. Set "rosetta_path" variable to point to Rosetta installation direcotry in ./paths.sh